 "Uh, it's not."

-"Oh?" she said, giving me the toe-curling smile again.
+"Oh?" she said giving me the toe-curling smile again "Oh?" she said, giving me the toe-curling smile again.
 "Swimming upstream, are we?"
 "Off the record?
 Yeah."
 "Good.
 I'm with you," Tina said.
 "I just can't believe how much everyone hopped into bed with Hays's story.
 Yeah, great, radio and TV picked it up.
-I just hate it that being first with a story has taken precedence over being right.
+I just hate it that being first with a story I thought of telling her my suspicion that all four victims were jailbird heroin dealers.
+But hard experience had taught me you didn't share a story idea with an editor until you knew it was true. has taken pre cedence over being right.
 What's your angle?"

-I thought of telling her my suspicion that all four victims were jailbird heroin dealers.
-But hard experience had taught me you didn't share a story idea with an editor until you knew it was true.

 "I'm still working on that," I said.